-A couple of weeks ago I attended the European finale of Inside Intercom - the excellent product event that will visit 12 cities around the globe.
-As its name suggests, the event is organised by Intercom, a rapidly growing US customer communication platform with deep Irish roots.
+A couple of weeks ago I attended the European finale of Inside Intercom - the product event that will visit 12 cities around the globe.
+As its name suggests, the event, which is packed full of product lessons is organised by Intercom, a rapidly growing US customer communication platform with deep Irish roots.

 Intercom is an interesting company that has rightly developed a reputation for having some of the smartest people in the business.
 And with its four founders all sharing a product background, it’s no surprise they have built a fantastic platform which is now used by over 10,000 companies.
 I expect we’ll be hearing more about Intercom in the years to come as more organisations seek to better communicate with their customers.

 Over the course of the evening I saw nine quickfire talks that were packed full of interesting ideas from a range of teams which impact product, such as engineering, research, design and content.
 It was an evening well spent at Dublin’s Olympia that has given me much to consider.

 Here are five product lessons that stood out:

 1. Get comfortable with the fact your product is obsolete